 Interior Designers are experts in recognising the physical and psychological needs of their client.
 In other words, good interior designers design for the occupants and not for the space.
 Rather than style dictator, a good interior designer views their role as lifestyle facilitator.

-Their goal is always to deliver personalized interior design for their clients.
+Their goal is always to deliver personalised interior design for their clients.
 To achieve this, apart from training and experience the interior designer relies on good interpersonal skills and natural abilities.

 1. Communication - the reciprocal process of listening and advising credibly by reasoning and explanation.